rspamd/rspamd/doc/markdown/modules/phishing.md

 Finally, the default symbol is yielded- if `domains` is specified then only if the phished domain is found in the related map.

-Maps for this module can consist of effective second level domain parts (eTLD) or whole domain parts of the URLs (FQDN) as well.
+Maps for this module can consist of effective second level domain parts (eSLD) or whole domain parts of the URLs (FQDN) as well.

 ## Openphish support